 - Eastern Oregon is home to the biggest mushroom in the world.
 The estimated 2,400-year-old fungus spread through the roots of trees in Malheur National Forest and now covers 2,200 acres, making it the largest living organism ever found.

 - As legend has it, a dog named Ranger climbed Mount Hood in Oregon about 500 times between 1925 and 1939.
 After passing away in 1940, he was laid to rest by his climbing partners on the mountain’s summit.
 A large stone marks his grave.

 - Oregon is among the top five states with the most UFO sightings.
 Have you ever seen a UFO?
 If so, email us & tell us about it (email@example.com)!

 - In the summer, the sand along the Oregon coast seems to glow.
 Tiny little forms of marine plankton called dinoflagellates wash ashore.
 They’re bioluminescent, which means their bodies glow or light up.

-- Portland is a bike-friendly city.
-No one is exactly sure but many believe it has more bicyclists than any other city in this country.
+- Portland, Oregon is a bike-friendly city.
+No one can fully confirm this, but many believe it has more bicyclists than any other city in this country.

 - Do you wear any Nike clothing or sneakers?
 The company’s “Swoosh” logo was designed by Portland State University student Carolyn Davidson in 1971 for just $35!

 - Like tater tots?
 They were invented by two brothers in Ontario, Oregon.